1967 Aston Martin DB6 MK1

 Matching Connolly leather hard cover photo album detailing the restoration.

-We are delighted to bring this stunning and fully restored DB6 to market.
-First delivered to Lancashire in October 1967, this remarkable matching numbers example has been brought back to life at our state-of-the-art workshops.
+ROE is delighted to relist this stunning and fully restored DB6 to market.
+First delivered to Lancashire in October 1967, this remarkable matching numbers example has been brought back to life at ROE's state-of-the-art workshops.

 The Aston Martin DB6 is considered by many to be the last 'real' Aston and was introduced in 1965, updating the DB5.
 Although recognisably related to the Touring-styled DB4 of 1958, the DB6 abandoned the Carrozzeria Touring-developed Superleggera body structure of its predecessors in favour of a conventional steel fabrication while retaining the aluminium outer panels.
 The Tadek Marek-designed six-cylinder engine had been enlarged to 3,995cc for the preceding DB5 and remained unchanged.
 Borg-Warner automatic transmission was offered alongside the standard ZF five-speed gearbox.

 Chassis number ‘DB6/3240/R spent some of it’s early life in the USA, but then returned to its birthplace, after being purchased by Mr. Carpenter in 2014 who had planned to restore the car.
 Unfortunately, both he and the following owner, a Mr. Brownhill (2016), were unable to find the time.
-As a result, the car remained in a red oxide primer until 2019 when the car was brought to us with the current owner.
-He then commissioned the DB6 to undergo a full restoration and instructed us to “spare no expense.”
+As a result, the car remained in a red oxide primer until 2019 when it was purchased by a London based businessman.
+He brought the car to Richards of England and commissioned them to carry out a full "no expense spared" restoration.

-Following its 2,500-hour restoration, this DB6 is something of unparalleled quality.
+Following its 2,500-hour restoration, the DB6 was and remains something of unparalleled quality.
 For example, the fabrication of the chassis, Superleggera frame and aluminium panel work contributed over 800 hours alone.
 The newly instated aluminium front nose cone was hand formed over an original buck, carried out by industry experts, Body Lines of Olney.
 The latest rust prevention products and processes have also been applied following the fabrication stage.
 Hundreds of photographs detailing all aspects of the restoration stages and processes can be found at the link below, providing the future custodian documentation of the craftmanship:

-Finished in its original livery of Pacific Blue over a Natural Connolly Vaumol leather trim (VM846), the DB6 has stayed true to its build sheet and looks truly elegant as a result.
+Finished in its original livery of Pacific Blue over a Natural Connolly Vaumol leather trim (VM846), the DB6 stayed true to its build sheet and looks truly elegant as a result.
 If you take a peek inside you’ll be met with a beautifully restored dashboard, iconic Smith’s clocks, a period radio and Wilton Wool carpeting.
 All of which allow the owner to experience the quality and tactile feel of something restored, not forgetting the distinctive aroma of the Connolly hide.
-All honing to something that delivers a very elegant and satisfying experience, something that will never not excite.
+All honing to something that delivers a very elegant and satisfying experience.

 Notable upgrades and equipment following the restoration: